Smart Saver Disclosure

 Assumptions for Projections

 Some clients who have synced external bank accounts to their Betterment accounts may see (either in emails, or in the application) projections for potential extra dollar amount earned over ten years with Smart Saver.
 These projections are based on the balance of the synced savings account.
-The hypothetical calculation compares the expected ending balance if the account earned 1.83% (the Smart Saver yield net of Betterment’s advisory fee as described above, as of Sept.
-4, 2018), and the expected ending balance if the account earned the published interest rate from that bank indicated below.
+The hypothetical calculation compares the expected ending balance if the account earned 2.00% (the Smart Saver yield net of Betterment’s advisory fee as described above, as of Nov.
+1, 2018), and the expected ending balance if the account earned the published interest rate from that bank indicated below (or the interest rate you provided).
 This calculation assumes the balance of the synced account remains invested over the 10-year period with no withdrawals or additional deposits, dividends and interest payments are assumed to be reinvested, and assumes the expected yield of the Smart Saver account and assumed bank rate of the synced account (see chart below) remains the same.
 It is hypothetical in nature, does not represent actual returns attained, and does not take into account any economic or market conditions.
 Actual results may differ significantly from the value shown.

 Assumed Interest Rate of Synced Account